Tesla-Fryvo/Homelab/README.md

 # 🏠 My Homelab

-Welcome to my homelab repository this is hardware documentation, and archive for my home server network.
+Welcome to my homelab repository this is hardware documentation for my home server.

 ---